Moving Electric Lines

 Site sketches and payments can be sent to:

-Arrange a site visit: Contact MGE by calling (608) 252-4732 to arrange a site visit.
+Arrange a site visit: Contact MGE by calling the appropriate number listed below to arrange a site visit.
 A representative from MGE will visit your home to determine the best route for underground wires.
 We will need to know if you would like to have the new underground meter located in the same general area as the existing overhead service.

 If you are planning a new addition to your home, you may need to relocate your meter.
 You will be asked to provide a copy of your site plan showing the proposed addition and new meter location.